Andy-Corrigan-98/mcp-server/README.md

    ```

 The container automatically:
-- ✅ Generates Prisma client
+- ✅ Generates Prisma client with proper TypeScript path alias resolution
 - ✅ Creates database schema if needed
 - ✅ Applies schema updates to existing databases
-- ✅ Starts the MCP server ready for use
+- ✅ Keeps container stable and ready for MCP connections via `docker exec`
+- ✅ Cross-platform build process (Windows/Unix compatible)

+**Container Architecture**: The container initializes the database and then remains running to accept MCP connections.
+This approach ensures compatibility with MCP clients that use `docker exec` for stdio communication.

 ### Local Development